 - a.
-The structure and terms of "similar arrangements entered into by persons in an arms' length transaction" can often be helpful in a family business planning or estate planning context too.
-And incorporating them, adapted as necessary, can certainly help with the fact-based and somewhat subjective test of section 2703(b)(3), as well as the "bona fide sale" tests of section 2036(a) and 2038(a)(1). - b.
-The resources on the Business Planning Committee page of the ACTEC website, including the FLP/LLC Checklist and Exhibits, can be excellent guides and reality checks.
+The structures and terms of "similar arrangements entered into by persons in an arms' length transaction" can often be helpful in a family business planning or estate planning context too. - b.
+And incorporating those structures and terms, adapted as necessary, can certainly help with the fact-based and somewhat subjective test of section 2703(b)(3), as well as the "bona fide sale" tests of section 2036(a) and 2038(a)(1).